 Photos of food, your cafe, and employees are great for attracting likes, but if you’re aiming for shares you may need to think beyond the walls of your cafe.

 - Because it’ll be helpful for the recipients

 Keep this in mind when curating content to post on social media.

 Halo Cafe in Celbridge is a shining example of great social media content for cafes which is funny.
 Their hilarious chalkboard signs aren’t only effective in real life, they’re perfect social media fodder.

-Not only do their own pictures of the signs get shared on social media, but customers IRL take photos of the signs and upload them to their own account.
+Not only do their own pictures of the signs get shared on social media, but customers take photos of the signs and upload them to their own account.
 It’s a pure and simple example of User Generated Content that works so well.

-Examples of “useful” content is how-to, life-hack, and top-ten list articles.
+Examples of “useful” content are how-to, life-hack, and top-ten list articles.
 Websites like I Love Coffee do great posts which you can share on your Facebook page to pique the interest of your followers.